-“The only thing I can think about is the fact that my daughter is alive.”
-Victims recovering from restaurant shooting
+“The only thing I can think about is the fact that my daughter is alive,” Victims recovering from restaurant shooting

 Police responded to the shooting at Louie’s Grill & Bar around 6:30 p.m.
 Thursday.
 According to Oklahoma City police, the gunman walked into the restaurant and opened fire.

-Family members of Natalie Will and her daughter 12-year-old Syniah Giles say the two were shot outside of the restaurant.
+Family members of Natalie Will and her daughter, 12-year-old Syniah Giles, say the two were shot outside of the restaurant.
 Giles’ father, Jabari Giles, said the family just left Mama Roja’s before the shooting.
 They were there to celebrate the birthday of his 14-year-old daughter, Shayla Giles.

 Giles said Syniah spent about two and a half hours in surgery at OU Medical.